davidlormor/hawkins.io/wip/untitled.md

     end

 This may seem like an anti-pattern.
 It is a bit unsettling, but very useful.
-The form itself can be reused in different context.s It can parse `Time` instances from strings, or integers.
+The form itself can be reused in different contexts.
+It can parse `Time` instances from strings, or integers.
 Strings will come from web forms and assign correctly.
 Seconds may come from some random library.
 The point is to illustrate input conversion and collection.